farzanmirshekari/ECE250-Projects-Testcases/README.md

 This repository contains testcases for ECE250 (Data Structures & Algorithms) projects.
 The repository is meant to be a collaborative effort.
 Commiting your own testcases to the repository is highly encouraged.
 This will benefit everyone as we can all make sure that our implementation is viable against a more comprehensive input set.
 Feel free to pull the repository and run your project code against the testcases available.
 For information on how to contribute, please read the instructions below.

-This will soon be merged in some capacity with https://github.com/JZJisawesome/ece250-testcases.
+This will soon be merged in some capacity with <a href = 'https://github.com/JZJisawesome/ece250-testcases'>here</a>.

 <h3>Contributing</h3>